 50 km Event

-The 50 km event is the longest and oldest in cross-country skiing, and all skiers start together in a single line.
+The 50 km event is the longest and oldest in cross-country skiing, and all cross-country skiers start together in a single line.
 Since there is no stagger at the beginning, the first skier to cross the finish line wins the event.

 It appeared as a classical race with the 18 km event in the first-ever Winter Olympics of 1924.
 Norwegian skiers dominated it, and Thorleif Haug won gold, while Thoralf Strømstad and Johan Grøttumsbråten won silver and bronze medals.